airbus-seclab/cpu_rec/README.md

 building a corpus from full binary files.

 Option `-d` followed by a directory dumps the corpus in that directory;
-using this option one can reconstruct the standard corpus archive.
+using this option one can reconstruct the default corpus.

 # Examples
 Running the tool as a binwalk module typically results in: